Highway 1 (Israel–Palestine): Through Jerusalem

 The sections west and east of Jerusalem are linked by an expressway segment running north of the city centre.
-Known internally as Yigael Yadin road or 'Jerusalem Road 9', the stretch has divided lanes, but includes several at-grade intersections alongside its interchanges.
+Known internally as Yigael Yadin road or 'Jerusalem Road 9', the stretch has divided lanes but includes several at-grade intersections alongside its interchanges.

-In 2001 Moriah, the Jerusalem Development Company, started building a bypass of the city's oft-congested western entrance, designated as 'Jerusalem Road 9'.
-Before it was built, travelers from west of Jerusalem who wished to reach the Dead Sea, or vice versa, had no better option than to drive through congested city streets.
+In 2001 Moriah, the Jerusalem Development Company started building a bypass of the city's oft-congested western entrance, designated as 'Jerusalem Road 9'.
+Before it was built, travellers from the west of Jerusalem who wished to reach the Dead Sea, or vice versa, had no better option than to drive through congested city streets.
 The road was intended to improve traffic flow in Ramot and nearby neighbourhoods.